zenotech/netcdf-c/docs/filters.md

 description [3] needs to be consulted.
 For bzip2, for example, a single parameter is provided representing the compression level.
-It is legal to provide a zero-length set of parameters or, equivalently, provide no ''_Filter_Parameters'' attribute at all.
+It is legal to provide a zero-length set of parameters.
 Defaults are not provided, so this assumes that the filter can operate with zero parameters.

 The first two pieces of  information can be provided in one of three ways: